shhyou/bain-cs111-web-fork/pages/_lectures/week09_ethics.md

 ## Part 3 - Submit your Self Reflection

 After attending your discussion section, be sure to return here to complete this self-reflection.
-Reflect on your discussion section (200-300 words): Based on what you learned from the discussion, how do you think the concept of labor will change in the future?
-Was there anything you particularly liked or disliked about the discussion, or any other feedback?
+Reflect on your discussion section (200-300 words): What stood out most to you?
+What did you learn?
+Has your opinion about the role of technology in sustainability changed?
+Why or why not?